Garkatron/ExpressQuizzApi/README.md

    * Authorization: Bearer <token>

 4. Middleware verifies token and applies role-based access (e.g. EDIT_COLLECTION, DELETE_QUESTION)

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to open a [pull request](https://github.com/Garkatron/ExpressQuizzApi/pulls) or issue.

+1. Fork the repo
+2. Create a new branch (`feature/my-feature`)
+3. Commit your changes
+4. Push to your branch
+5. Open a Pull Request 🚀

 # 📜 Licence
 MIT © 2025 @Garkatron